MicrosoftDocs/fabric-docs/docs/get-started/copilot-fabric-consumption.md

 ## Region mapping

 Fabric Copilot is powered by Azure Open AI large language models that are currently deployed to [limited data centers](../data-science/ai-services/ai-services-overview.md#available-regions).
-However, customers can [enable cross-geo process tenant settings](../admin/service-admin-portal-copilot.md) to use Copilots by sending their data to Azure Open AI in a region where the service is available.
+However, customers can [enable cross-geo process tenant settings](../admin/service-admin-portal-copilot.md) to use Copilots by procesing their data in another region where the Azure Open AI service is available.
 This region could be outside of the user's geographic region, compliance boundary, or national cloud instance.
 While performing region mapping, we prioritize data residency as the foremost consideration and attempt to map to a region within the same geographic area whenever feasible.

 The cost of Fabric Capacity Units can vary depending on the region.
 Regardless of the consumption region where GPU capacity is utilized, customers are billed based on the Fabric Capacity Units pricing in their billing region.
 For example, if a customer's requests are mapped from `region 1` to `region 2`, with `region 1` being the billing region and `region 2` being the consumption region, the customer is charged based on the pricing in `region 1`.